 And does it matter?
 I have argued before that assaults on conceptual art and nostalgia for the handmade miss the boat.
 They miss the diversity of conceptual arts in the plural or how an installation can embrace the strangeness of familiar spaces, and they match the anti-intellectual pandering in right-wing American politics.
 They miss the vitality of academic criticism, the vital role of theory in the arts, and the role of excess in catering not to academics but to markets that not even Frick collecting Rembrandt would have known.
 I will not recap all that now, but it is relevant to the real culprit here.
 Despite her best intentions, Smith ends up supporting premature stardom, at a savage cost for other artists young and old.

-First, like the shows she questions, Smith follows fashion.
+First, like the shows she questions or for that matter me, Smith cannot help following fashion.
 There is a lot more out there, honest, and museum runs quickly change.
 In just the last year or two, they have shown gorgeous and evocative art by Kara Walker, Georgia O'Keeffe, Wassily Kandinsky, Pipilotti Rist, the Bauhaus, Louise Bourgeois, Jenny Holzer, and others.
 Along with the big boys, galleries have shared female intimacy in shows by Andrea Rosen, Sophie Calle, and many more.
 Both museums and galleries have also been trying to address exclusions.
-I may not care for him, but the Whitney had in mind just that in bringing Dan Graham back from the west coast.
+I may not care for him, but the Whitney had in mind just that in bringing Dan Graham back from the West Coast.